-For 2019, annual bonuses were based on such factors as the board of directors and the compensation committee deemed appropriate, including a variety of individual and Company priorities and objectives relating to 2019, as well as each individual NEO's performance as it related to his area of responsibility.
+For 2020, annual bonuses were based on such factors as the board of directors and the compensation committee deemed appropriate, including a variety of individual and Company priorities and objectives relating to 2020, as well as each individual NEO's performance as it related to his area of responsibility.

-In the fourth quarter of 2019, the board approved a 100% bonus payout for 2019 to each of Dr. Vitt, Dr. Mühler, and Dr. Gröppel.
-The bonuses were paid in December 2019.
+In January 2021, the board approved a 110% bonus payout for 2020 to each of Dr. Vitt, Dr. Muehler, and Mr. Whaley.
+The bonuses were paid in January 2021.